camcginty/cookie-tracker/README.md

 -   `grunt nag` or just `grunt`: runs code quality analysis tools on your code and complains
--   `grunt make-standard`: reformats all your code in a standard style
+-   `grunt make-standard`: reformats all your code in the JavaScript Standard Style
 -   `grunt <server|serve|s>`: generates bundles, watches, and livereloads
 -   `grunt test`: runs any automated tests, depends on `grunt build`
 -   `grunt build`: place bundled styles and scripts where `index.html` can find